 Until about ten years ago, most of us thought the oceans were indestructible.
-If asked, we probably would have agreed with the English poet Byron, who wrote in the early 1800's that "man marks the earth with ruin, but his control stops with the shore."
+If asked, we probably would have agreed with the English poet Byron, who wrote in the early 1800's that "man marks the earth with ruin—[but] his control stops with the shore."
 A number of recent studies and reports from around the world demonstrate that this view is mistaken.
-In fact, the oceans are overfished and polluted, and our coastlines are being overrun with developments that ruin wetlands and harm coastal and ocean ecosystems.
-I'm glad to be part of the Earthjustice effort to ensure that we become better stewards of our oceans and coasts.
+In fact, the oceans are overfished, polluted, and affected by climate change.
+Meanwhile, our coastlines are being overrun with developments that ruin wetlands and harm coastal and ocean ecosystems.
+I'm glad to be part of the Earthjustice effort to ensure that we better protect and manage our oceans and coasts.

-Like most of the oceans and coasts in this country, my childhood slice of the world has seen great changes.
-The vacant Gulf beaches I visited as a boy are being developed at an astonishing rate; an island that was nearly uninhabited forty years ago, (except for the occasional Scouting Jamboree) is now jammed with condominiums.
-Pollution from this kind of development is threatening the quality of the famous oysters from Apalachicola Bay.
-And overfishing has decimated a number of fish species in the Gulf, especially reef fish like snapper and grouper.
-At last count, red snapper in the Gulf were hovering at about 7 percent of a healthy population level.
+I was motivated to attend law school in the hope of addressing rampant degradation of the environment.
+Growing up in north Florida not far from the Gulf of Mexico, for much of my life I took the ocean for granted.
+But, like most of the oceans and coasts in this country, my childhood slice of the world has seen great changes.
+The vacant Gulf beaches I visited as a boy are being developed at an astonishing rate.
+Pollution from this kind of development (and upstream demand for water) is threatening the quality of the famous oysters from Apalachicola Bay.
+And overfishing has decimated a number of fish species in the Gulf, especially reef fish like snapper and grouper